ti-community-infra/tichi/docs/en/components/tide.md

 #### PR Status Context

-Contributor can check the status of the PR in the CI Status Context under the PR, e.g. what status checks must be passed before the merge, what required labels are missing from the PR, or what labels are not allowed on the PR.
+Contributors can check the status of the PR in the CI Status Context under the PR, e.g. what status checks must be passed before the merge, what required labels are missing from the PR, or what labels are not allowed on the PR.
 If all conditions are passed, the PR will go to the merge pool (queue) and wait to be merged (prompt: `In merge pool.`).

 ![PR Status Context](https://user-images.githubusercontent.com/29879298/98230629-54037400-1f96-11eb-8a9c-1144905fbbd5.png)